-Read on for details on the pros and cons of the Citi Premier.
+Read on for details on the pros and cons of the Citi ThankYou® Premier Card.

 A big intro bonus.
 Citibank is willing to give you a lot of value to get the card and start using it.

-3x points on travel.
-Few cards can match the earning power of the ThankYou Premier on travel spending, even including purchases at gas stations.
+3x points on travel, Including gas stations.
+Few cards can match the earning power of the Citi ThankYou® Premier Card on travel spending, even including purchases at gas stations.
 Travel spending includes plane tickets, hotels, car rentals, Air BnB rentals, train tickets, and more.

 OK value for your points.
 With a Premier card your points are worth 1.25 cents each when you use them for travel, so 10,000 points is worth $125 off of travel you book via the Citibank travel website.
 Through the website you can book flights with most airlines, which makes your points work like cash, so you don’t have to worry about finding ‘award’ seats or other restrictions.

 Flight delay coverage.
 If a flight you book with the card is delayed for 12 hours or more, you can get up to $500 reimbursed for things like hotel nights, cab fare, or meals.
 Most delays are caused by weather, and when that’s the cause, airlines don’t have to help you with a hotel room or meals at all, leaving you high and dry.
 With this benefit, you’ll be covered.

 No U.S. airline transfer partners.
 The biggest weakness of the card is that there are no opportunities to transfer your points to real airline miles with U.S. based airlines like American, Delta, United, or Southwest.
 This would be a no brainer card for a lot more people if Citi and American Airlines came to agreement to allow point transfers from the Citi ThankYou® points program.